Global spread of virus means China's factories will get hit again | The Japan Times

 Just as China’s factories get back on their feet after being laid low by the coronavirus, a drop in demand from their biggest trading partners around the world is coming back to give them another hit.

-Manufacturing firms across China say they are close to being able to resume full production as domestic infections slow to a trickle but are now facing canceled orders and fewer opportunities to gain new customers as the virus grips elsewhere.
+Manufacturing firms across China said that they are close to being able to resume full production as domestic infections slow to a trickle, but are now facing canceled orders and fewer opportunities to gain new customers as the virus grips elsewhere.

 Weaker demand from developed markets is now posing a fresh risk to China’s restart, with the world’s second-largest economy already facing its first quarterly contraction in decades and the weakest year since the early 1990s.

-That could feed a global vicious cycle, which in a worst-case scenario could adds to recession in the U.S., Europe and Japan to chop some $2.7 trillion off global output, according to Bloomberg Economics.
+That could feed a global vicious cycle, which in a worst-case scenario, adds to recessions in the U.S., Europe and Japan to chop some $2.7 trillion off global output, according to Bloomberg Economics.

 “The feedback loop is emerging,” said Trinh Nguyen, Hong Kong-based senior economist at Natixis.
 “As China recovers and resumes its supply chains, it will be hit by demand shocks from its own subdued demand and an increasingly infected world.”